ChanthMiao/ghc-wiki-mirror/Unboxed-Numerics.md

    - #16964: Documentation of RuntimeRep is wrong about 64-bit integer reps

-     These are the issues with the most conversation.
+     This are the issue with the most conversation.
-     The main point of contention was not whether we should more faithfully represent the fixed-sized options, but whether the native options should be nominally distinct or aliases:
+     The main point of contention was not whether we should more faithfully represent the fixed-sized options, which everyone seemed to agree with, but whether the native options should be nominally distinct or aliases:

        - `Int` should be distinct from `Int<N>` for back compat.
        - `Int#` could be an alias of `Int<N>#` (for some `N`).